-Section 6.0 of the 401 WQC (WDOE 2007) contains various water quality conditions that Grant PUD complies with for the continued operation of the Project.
+To achieve continued operation of the Project, Grant PUD complies with the water quality conditions included in Section 6.0 of the 401 WQC (WDOE 2007).
 These various conditions necessitate monitoring of TDG, water temperature, DO, and pH within the Project.